MrBenJ/modern-js-by-example/book/007-Modern-JS-Architecture.md

 Each of these frameworks has their own positives and negatives, and _there isn't a one size fits all_ solution.

-All three of these tools are extremely mature, and have been battle tested in production environments in tech + non-tech companies and products.
+All three of these tools are extremely mature, and have been battle tested in production environments in tech and non-tech companies and products.

 ## Which Framework Should I Learn?